no-more-secrets/parsco/README.md

 Sequences
 ---------
 Many of the combinators in this section are actually higher-order functions.
-They take functions that, when called (which is typ- ically done in some repeated fashion), produce parser objects to be run.
+They take functions that, when called (which is typically done in some repeated fashion), produce parser objects to be run.

 A single `parser<T>` object represents a live coroutine, and so it itself cannot be run multiple times; instead, if a combinator